IN DEFENSE OF THE ELECTORAL COLLEGE

 Hamilton then refers to these as the “most deadly adversaries of republican government”.

 “The option before us then lay between an appointment by Electors chosen by the people – and between an immediate appointment by the people.
 He thought the former mode free from many of the objections which had been urged against it, and greatly preferable to an appointment by the National Legislature.
-As the Electors would be chosen for the occasion, which would meet once, and proceed immediately to an appointment, there would be very little opportunity for CABAL [emphasis added], or corruption.”
+As the Electors would be chosen for the occasion, which would meet once, and proceed immediately to an appointment, there would be very little opportunity for CABAL[emphasis added], or corruption.”

 In the debates of September 4, on Election and Powers of the President, the issue of “cabals” was raised frequently.

 Gouverneur Moris: “6.
-The indispensable necessity of making the Executive independent of the Legislature – As the Electors would vote at the same time throughout the U. S. and at so great a distance from each other, the great evil of CABAL [emphasis added] was avoided.
+The indispensable necessity of making the Executive independent of the Legislature – As the Electors would vote at the same time throughout the U. S. and at so great a distance from each other, the great evil of CABAL[emphasis added] was avoided.
 It would be impossible to corrupt them.”

-Colonel Mason: “confessed that the plan of the Committee had removed some capital objections, particularly the danger of CABAL [emphasis added] and corruption.”
+Colonel Mason: “confessed that the plan of the Committee had removed some capital objections, particularly the danger of CABAL[emphasis added] and corruption.”

-Mr. Butler: “thought the mode not free from objections, but much more so than an election by the Legislature, where as in elective monarchies, CABAL [emphasis added] faction and violence would be sure to prevail.”
+Mr. Butler: “thought the mode not free from objections, but much more so than an election by the Legislature, where as in elective monarchies, CABAL[emphasis added] faction and violence would be sure to prevail.”

-Gouverneur Moris: “said the principal advantage aimed at was that of taking away the opportunity for CABAL [emphasis added].”
+Gouverneur Moris: “said the principal advantage aimed at was that of taking away the opportunity for CABAL[emphasis added].”

 Mr. Wilson: “He thought the plan on the whole a valuable improvement on the former.
-It gets rid of one great evil, that of CABAL [emphasis added] and corruption;…”
+It gets rid of one great evil, that of CABAL[emphasis added] and corruption;…”

-Mr. Wilson (continued): “The eventual election by the Legislature would not open CABAL [emphasis added] anew, as it would be restrained to certain designated objects of choice,…”
+Mr. Wilson (continued): “The eventual election by the Legislature would not open CABAL[emphasis added] anew, as it would be restrained to certain designated objects of choice,…”

 I find the linkage between “cabal” and “corruption” in most references to this “great evil” to be very illuminating as to what the beliefs and fears of the Framers were regarding political factions / parties and the serious dangers that they represented to the nation they dreamed of.
 Still, all of these points are basically moot as to being operative justifications for our continued use of the Electoral College concept in the selection of our “Chief Magistrate”.
 For one thing, we do have political parties and, no matter what any of us might think of them, they are not going to go away from American politics, at least not in any kind of a foreseeable future.
 For another, mass communication in the modern world destroys the idea of groups of people at great distances from one another voting without knowledge or awareness of the debates and results of other groups.

 So, why was it important to raise such issues regarding the creation of the Electoral College?
 Simply put, to establish its legitimacy as a key tool used by the Framers in their quest to try to create “a more perfect union”.
 The modern irrelevance of such an intention does not lessen its originating purpose of being a way to protect our democratic institutions.
-It was not some kind of a “bastard child” born of a lack of faith in the ordinary citizens to make good choices or of any desires to “rig” our electoral system in favor of keeping the “elites” in political power at the expense of “we the people”.
+It was not some kind of a “bastard child” born of a lack of faith in the ordinary citizens to make good choices or of any desires to “rig” our Electoral system in favor of keeping the “elites” in political power at the expense of “we the people”.
 To the Framers, the Electoral College represented their most fervent and parental desires to protect the nation that they were creating from what they saw as the greatest threat to their ideas of a democratic republic.

 Still establishing its past value to the ideas of American democratic republicanism does not provide any justification for its continued use today.
 This is what brings us to the modern benefits of the Electoral College to the greater goals of The Constitution… fairness to all voters in the election of office holders who best represent “we the people”.
 How, you might be asking, is it not fair to simply let the majority vote of ALL Americans select our President and Vice-President?
 It can be best expressed by the phrase “tyranny of the majority”.
 The concept, if not the actual phrase, goes back to, at least, James Madison, who says, in Federalist #10 of The Federalist Papers:

-“Among the advantages promised by a well-constructed Union, none deserves to be more accurately developed than its tendency to break and control THE VIOLENCE OF FACTION [emphasis added]”
+“Among the advantages promised by a well-constructed Union, none deserves to be more accurately developed than its tendency to break and control THE VIOLENCE OF FACTION[emphasis added]”

 And he speaks of:

-"… the superior force of an interested and overbearing majority."
+"… the superior force of an interested and overbearing majority.

 “… the practical reason why, when the power is once in the hands of the people, a majority are permitted, and for a long period continue, to rule, is not because they are most likely to be in the right, nor because this seems fairest to the minority, but because they are physically the strongest.
 But a government in which the majority rule in all cases cannot be based on justice, even as far as men understand it.
 Can there not be a government in which majorities do not virtually decide right and wrong, but conscience? — in which majorities decide only those questions to which the rule of expediency is applicable?”

 In her article, Inventing the Concurrent Majority: Madison, Calhoun, and the Problem of Majoritarianism in American Political Thought (The Journal of Southern History, Vol. 60, No. 1 [Feb., 1994]), Lacy K Ford, Jr. tells us how John C. Calhoun created the idea of the “concurrent majority” which is when great decisions are not merely a matter of numerical majorities but require agreement or acceptance by the major interests in society, each of which had the power to block federal laws that it feared would seriously infringe on their rights.
 This means that it is illegitimate for a temporary coalition that had a majority to gang up on and hurt a significant minority.
-The doctrine is one of limitations on democracy to prevent the tyranny of the majority.
+The doctrine is one for limitations on democracy to prevent the tyranny of the majority.

 John Dalberg-Acton, 1st Baron Acton (famous for the quote “Power tends to corrupt and absolute power corrupts absolutely.”) gave what might be the best description of the tyranny of the majority when he said: